The Moth Radio Hour: Question Marks

 And I asked him why he told me, and he said that six months ago he was at that talk and that my answer about Leviticus 18, 22 somehow identified me as an ally, and he was hoping that I might be able to give him something that other Orthodox rabbis and leaders haven't been able to give him.

-And I was kind of stuck because the truth is there really is nothing I could say.
+And I was kind of stuck because the truth is, there really is nothing I could say.

-I can't just say, oh, you know, ignore that verse.
+I can't just say, oh,

 Don't worry about that one.

+To reject a verse would be to deny a fundamental part of our identity.
 But at the same time, to just tell him that God discriminates against him for the way that God made him,

+that was troubling for both of us.
 Now, this wasn't the first time that I was in completely over my head.

 I've counseled married couples on their sex life, and I've never had sex myself.